linode/docs/docs/tools-reference/tools/manipulate-lists-with-sort-and-uniq.md

 The pseudo-random order is determined by using a cryptographic hash of the contents of lines, which produces a fast shuffle.
 Identical lines are always printed adjacently to each other.

-If you would prefer `sort` can scramble a list using the system's random number generator `/dev/random` or psudo-random number generator `/dev/urandom`.
+If you prefer, `sort` can scramble a list using the system's random number generator `/dev/random` or pseudo-random number generator `/dev/urandom`.
 Consider the output of the following commands:

 {{< output >}}
 $ sort -R names-list.txt --random-source=/dev/random